-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pocatello is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pocatello is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pocatello is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pocatello who work in office and administrative support (15.39%), sales jobs (9.61%), and teaching (8.57%).
+There are especially a lot of people living in Pocatello who work in office and administrative support (15.36%), sales jobs (9.67%), and teaching (8.86%).

 Because there are quite a few people attending college in Pocatello, it is thought of as a college town.
 To the benefit of the many students in the area, Pocatello provides a number of services, amenities and opportunities geared towards their needs and activities.

-The per capita income in Pocatello in 2010 was $21,326, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
-This equates to an annual income of $85,304 for a family of four.
+The per capita income in Pocatello in 2010 was $20,697, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,788 for a family of four.
 However, Pocatello contains both very wealthy and poor people as well.

+Pocatello is a somewhat ethnically-diverse city.
 The people who call Pocatello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pocatello residents report their race to be White, followed by Asian.
-Important ancestries of people in Pocatello include German, Irish, Italian, and Danish.
+Important ancestries of people in Pocatello include German, Irish, Italian, and Swedish.